 Regulated real estate companies are defined in the Legislation on Regulated Real Estate Companies in terms of their activities.
-This activity consists primarily of making available real estate to users either directly or a company in which it has a stake in accorthrough a company in which it holds a participation.
-It may also own other real estate within the limits set in that regard (such as shares in public and institutional RRECs, shares in public and institutional real estate investment companies with fixed capital (BEVAKs), units in certain foreign UCIs, shares issued by certain other REITs, real estate certificates and units in a specialised property investment fund), and can also (i) enter into joint ventures with a public client and (ii) develop, establish, manage or make available utilities and other facilities and installations itself or by contracting a third party in the long term, either directly or via 314
+This activity consists primarily of making availthrough a company in which it holds a participation.
+It may also own other real estate within the limits set in that regard (such as shares in public and institutional RRECs, shares in public and institutional real estate investment companies with fixed capital (BEVAKs), units in certain foreign UCIs, shares issued by certain other REITs, real estate certificates and units in a specialised property investment fund), and can also (i) enter into joint ventures with a public client and (ii) develop, establish, manage or make available utilities and other facilities and installations itself or by contracting a third party in the long term, either directly or via able real estate to users either directly or a company in which it has a stake in accordance with the provisions of the Legislation on Regulated Real Estate Companies.
+The RREC may perform all the activities in this regard related to the construction, conversion, renovation, development (for its own portfolio), acquisition, disposal, management and operation of property.
+The RREC follows a strategy that aims to retain possession of its property for the long term.
+In performing its activities, it focuses on active management, which specifically implies that it assumes direct responsibility for the management of its activities and the development and day-to-day management of the properties, and that all other activities that it carries out add value to these properties or for those who use them, such as providing ancillary services in relation to the provision of the properties.